Rajadhiraja I

 Rajadhiraja Chola proved capable of maintaining the vast and expansive empire with territories even outside the shores of India.
 Records also show that the king was a skilled commander on the battlefield, leading his soldiers from the front lines.
 He earned the title Jayamkonda Solan (The Victorious Cholan) after numerous victories.
 Towards the end of his reign, he sacked the Western Chalukyan capital Kalyanapuram and assumed the title Kalyanapuramkonda Chola and performed a Virabhisheka (anointment of heroes) under the name Vijaya Rajendra Cholan (the victorious Rajendra Cholan).

-Long Apprenticeship
+Regency

-Rajadhiraja Chola was made co-regent very early in his reign (1018).
-From that day onward, father and son ruled together and shared the burdens of the empire.
+Rajadhiraja Chola was made co-regent in 1018, when he was only 24.
+From that day onward, he and his father, Rajendra I, ruled together.
 From the inscriptions of Rajadhiraja it is evident that Rajadhiraja ruled in full regal status in the lifetime of his father.
 Rajadhiraja was at the forefront of most of his father's military campaigns.

+In 1044 AD, Rajadhiraja became the sole occupant of the Chola throne.
+He tried to assist in the consolidation of his empire by associating his younger brother Rajendra II and his sons with different parts of the conquered territories.Rajathiraja gave them the titles of 'Vanavan' (for the Chera country); 'Minavan' (for the old Pandya kingdom); 'Vallaban' (for Chalukya territory, after, probably, his defeat of Someshwara I); 'Tennavan' (for Southern Pandya dominions); 'Gangan' (for the Gangavadi province); 'King of Lanka' (for Ceylon); 'Pallavan' (for the former Pallava kingdom); and 'Protector of the people of Kanyakubja' (probably after his defeat of the Singhalese prince, Vira Salamegha, who was said to have come to the island from Kannauj).